Commutation principles for nonsmooth variational problems on Euclidean Jordan algebras: Introduction

 The commutation principle in Euclidean Jordan algebras established by Ram\'irez, Seeger and Sossa \cite{RSS} has been shown to be a useful tool for analyzing several variational problems where spectral sets and spectral functions are involved (see Section\,\ref{preliminaries} for definitions and main properties concerning the elements of Euclidean Jordan algebras).
 This principle reads as follows. \begin{theorem} Let $\mathcal V$ be a Euclidean Jordan algebra and let $\Theta : \VV \to \mathbb{R}$ be a Fr{\'e}chet differentiable function.
 Let $F : \VV \to \mathbb{R}$ be a spectral function and let $\mathcal{E} \subseteq \VV$ be a spectral set.
 If $a$ is a local minimizer/maximizer of the map

 then $a$ and $\nabla \Theta(a)$ operator commute. \end{theorem}

-Gowda and Jeong \cite{GJ2017} presented a summarized proof of the above result, highlighting the role of (algebra) automorphisms in deducing the operator commutative property.
-Furthermore, they realized that Theorem\,\ref{th:first} still holds if $\EE$ and $F$ are assumed to be weakly spectral (i.e., automorphism invariant) rather than the stronger assumption of being spectral.
+In \cite{GJ2017}, highlighting the role of algebra automorphisms, Gowda and Jeong presented a different proof of the above result in deducing the operator commutative property.
+Furthermore, they showed that Theorem\,\ref{th:first} still holds if $\EE$ and $F$ are assumed to be weakly spectral (i.e., automorphism invariant) rather than (the stronger assumption of being) spectral.

-An example where the commutation principle was successfully applied is, for instance, the work of Lourenço and Takeda \cite{Lourenco} where they obtained formulae for the generalized subdifferentials of spectral functions.
-Recently, Sossa \cite{Sossa} used this principle (the Gowda and Jeong's version) to obtain bounds for the determinant of the sum of two elements in terms of the product of the sum of their eigenvalues, known as a Fiedler-type determinantal inequality.
+An example where the commutation principle (the Gowda and Jeong's version) was successfully applied is, for instance, the work of Lourenço and Takeda \cite{Lourenco}, where they obtained formulae for the generalized subdifferentials of spectral functions.
+Recently, Sossa \cite{Sossa} also used this principle to obtain bounds for the determinant of the sum of two elements in terms of the product of the sum of their eigenvalues, known as a Fiedler-type determinantal inequality.